snt-arg/Tello-object-detection/README.md

       pip install djitellopy
       ```
       Again, it is advised to install all requirements from the requirement file.

 ## 🧑‍💻️🏃 Run code
-This repository is organized into 4 repertories:
+This repository is organized into 4 directories:

 - *config* where all configuration files are kept.
 - *media* containing some videos on which we ran our object detection module to test its functioning.
 - *ros_workspace* contains a robotic package ([tello](https://github.com/snt-arg/Tello-object-detection/tree/main/ros_workspace/tello)) we implemented to perform object detection with a DJI Tello drone.